appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/categorysearch.md

     You can pass a callback function that gets triggered in case of an error and provides the `error` object which can be used for debugging or giving feedback to the user if needed.

 -   **recentSearchesIcon** `JSX` [optional]
 You can use a custom icon in place of the default icon for the recent search items that are shown when `enableRecentSearches` prop is set to true.
-You can also provide styles using the `recent-icon` key in the `innerClass` prop.
+You can also provide styles using the `recent-search-icon` key in the `innerClass` prop.

     ```html
         <CategorySearch